Are Hallbrook regulated?

 What are your fees?

 We do not charge any upfront fees.
-We only charge a success fee of 30% including VAT if you receive compensation.
-If you cancel your agreement after the 14-day cooling-off period, you may be charged a cancellation fee.
-If you wish to cancel the agreement after the 14-day cooling-off period but before we have reached a conclusion to your claim and where we have worked on your case, we charge by the hour for any work that we have undertaken.
+We only charge a success fee of between 30% and 36% including VAT if you receive compensation.
+Our fees reduce with the size of compensation awarded.
+Awards between £0 - £1,499 are charged at 36% inc vat, awards between £1,500 - £9,999 are charged at 33.6% inc vat and awards £10,000 and above are charged at 30% inc vat.
+If you cancel your agreement within 14 days there will be no charge.
+If you wish to cancel the agreement after the 14-day cooling-off period but before we have reached a conclusion to your claim and where we have worked on your case, we may charge by the hour for any work that we have undertaken.
 Our current hourly rate is £100 plus VAT.

 How long does it take?